newrelic/entity-definitions/docs/README.md

 ```
 </details>

-You can check more information about [an entity's overview in our docs][entity_overview].
+You can check more information about [an entity's summary in our docs][entity_summary].

 ## Golden Metrics